Setting up Push 2 (Windows)

 - Check that the control surface for Push 2 is active, and that only one control surface for the Push 2 is selected.

-In case the above steps don't work, please see the dedicated articles for the following specific issues:
+In case the above steps don't work, please check the dedicated articles below for specific issues: